diederickh/video_streamer/projects/streamer/README.md

 - _vbv_: Video Buffer Verifier, in x264 is used to control output bitrate for streaming.
 - _weightp_: some players do not support weighted p-frames, set weightp = 0, for flash.
+- To control the output bitrate for live streaming use the _params.rc.i_vbv_buffer_size_ and _params.rc.i_vbv_max_bitrate_.
+The _i_vbv_buffer_size_ is a decoder configuration and determines how much of the decoding buffer must be filled before playback can start.
+  Lets say you want to stream video and you have want to limit bitrate to 512kbits/sec, where you want e.g. 64kbit for the audio, which gives you: 512 - 64 = 448 kbits/sec for the video.
+  If you want playback to start after 0.5 second, you use the following settings:
+    - rc.i_vbv_buffer_size = 448 * 0.5;
+    - rc.i_vbv_maxrate = 448;

 ### Dependencies